HomeKit is basically Apple’s framework for home automation.

 Is HomeKit available yet?

-We're just waiting on more HomeKit-enabled accessories to hit store shelves.
+We're waiting on more HomeKit-enabled accessories to hit stores.
 HomeKit-enabled smart accessories are marked with a “Works with Apple HomeKit” badge on their product packaging.

 Manufacturers keen to bring their creations to market will still not only need to sign up for MFi license, but also go through certification and satisfy all of the HomeKit requirements.